GSA-TTS/usagov-benefits-eligibility/README.md

  + .github/workflows/main.yml - Builds, tests the BEARS site.
  + .github/workflows/codeql-analysis.yml - Scans for code quality and security issues in the BEARS site and it's dependancies.

+### How to develop with 11ty

+`npm start` 11ty will detect updates to most files and automatically reload your browser.
+Any webpack related changes will not reload automatically.

+To update the rules engine:
+ + Make your changes to the library.
+ + Update the package.json with a new version number.
+ + Build the package.
+ + Upload to github.
+ + Run `npm i` locally to update your `node_modules`.

 ### Federalist builds
  + https://federalistapp.18f.gov/sites/983/builds